zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

 ## Fine-tuning for Wazuh

 I'd like to note that if you are using Wazuh, just like any SIEM, you need some fine-tuning and tailoring for your environment.
 Then, you need a continuous fine-tuning process during the lifetime.
 As a *filter-at-source* mechanism for your SIEM, Sysmon needs sane configurations as well.
 I have mentioned that the users generally stick to the well-known configurations.
 Before even adapting to your own environment, we can modify those configurations for Wazuh by comparing the File Integrity Monitoring (FIM) capabilities to Sysmon.
-This level of filtering helps you optimize the load.
-Analyze the table below for a comparison.
+This level of filtering helps you optimise the load.
+Analyse the table below for a comparison.

 | Event ID | Name | Covered by Wazuh FIM | Atomic Rule ID | Rule Group | Child rule files | Data Source [^1] |
 |---:|---|---|---:|---|---|---:|